sashank-tirumala/cloth_reskin_ros/Readme.md

 # Learning to singulate layers of cloth code base

+*Disclaimer: This code depends on a specific hardware setup (Franka Control PC to control the Frankas and special hardware for the gripper), thus it will not work out of the box for your hardware setup.
+This code is best used as a reference.*

 This is the official repository to run the robot code for the IROS 2022 Paper : [Learning to Singulate Layers of Cloth using Tactile Feedback](https://sites.google.com/view/reskin-cloth?pli=1).

 # Installation